 Information Collection and Use

-The AOA is the sole owner of the information collected on JAOA.org.
+The AOA is the sole owner of the information collected on our Sites.
 We will not sell, share, or rent this information to others in ways different from what is disclosed in this statement.

 Personal Information Collection and Use

 “Personally Identifiable Information” (PII) refers to any information that identifies or can be used to identify or contact you when you use or visit our Site.
 The AOA collects the PII that you provide, which may include, but is not be limited to, your name, date of birth, address, email address, telephone number, as well as demographic and transactional data.
 In addition to PII collected online, the AOA may also receive information about you from other sources, such as state licensing boards and colleges of osteopathic medicine.
 Additional PII collected and used by AOA on physicians and osteopathic medical students is outlined in the Physician Data Collection and Use section below.

 Some examples of where and when your PII may be collected include when you:

 - apply for membership, or renew membership dues;

 - register for an AOA event or meeting;